ficusrukkha/Dhamma-Study/content/wiki/welcome.md

 an [open-source](https://opensource.org/licenses/MIT)
 community of
 linked Buddhist websites hosted on Github.

 I'm still figuring out how to update and upload new material, so stay tuned!
+I hope to include many of my favourite resources related to the EBTs, as well as my notes on particular texts.

 ### Study or review the EBTs with ease: